MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/end-user-subscribe.md

 - If you can't use the subscription feature, contact your system administrator or IT help desk.
 Your organization may disable this feature or the maximum subscriber limit was reached.
 - Power BI automatically pauses refresh on semantic models associated with dashboards and reports that aren't visited in more than two months.
 However, if you add a subscription to a dashboard or report, it doesn't pause even if it goes unvisited.
 - On Daylight savings day, you receive your subscription emails and the day after you receive two emails per subscription.
 - Reports for subscriptions have a 60-minute execution time limit.
 If the report takes longer than 60 minutes to execute, a timeout error occurs.
-The one-hour limit is a global limitation for Power BI paginated reports, meaning it doesn't matter where you're executing the report.
-It could be a subscription, the Export to File API, an embedding, or a Power BI visual.
-You always hit this one-hour limit, and presumably in less than one hour if the session token has been configured to be less than one hour via Entra.

 **Row-level security (RLS)**